crear-proyecto-con-entity-framework

 dotnet add package Microsoft.EntityFrameworkCore.Tools

-Entities represent the tables in the database in your code.
+Entities represent the database tables in your code.
 For this example, we will create a class called User.

-To do this, within the Models folder, create a new class named User.cs:
+To do this, inside the Models folder, create a new class called User.cs:

 namespace MyEFProject.Models